 Biological Hazards are bacteria, viruses or germs that cause disease.
 Chemical risk is a kind of dangerous compound that can include pesticides or some chemical additives that are harmful or toxic.
 The word Physical Hazard is used to describe objects like stones or metal pieces, which can result in injury.

 The identification and prevention of these dangers play a key role in guaranteeing Food Safety product level and public health.
-Achieving good Food Safety practices, which include correct portioning, cooking, and storage, is of paramount importance to prevent risks posed by these Hazards and keep food safe.
+Achieving good Food Safety practices includes correct portioning, cooking, and storage.
+It is important to prevent risks posed by these hazards and keep food safe.

 Types of Food Safety Hazards